by Aaron Sutton and Bob Moll

 Next thing he knows he wakes up in the morning.
-Mike tries to stop recording, but the app complains that it can’t find the watch.
+Mike tries to stop recording, but the app complains that it can’t use Bluetooth to find the watch.
 He notices the device is off, and the battery is slightly out of place.
 He removes the battery and puts it back in.
 The app uploads with no explanation or warning, just a message saying, “Your results were sent to your doctor.”
 No other options or visualizations were provided by the app.
 On the surface, it seemed like the system worked.

 However, later that day the doctor called Mike to let him know that the device only recorded data for a short period of time and then stopped.
 The test was of no value, but the only way Mike found out something went wrong was to have the physician look at the uploaded data, or lack thereof.

 The sleep apnea system knew it didn’t have enough data for a valid test.
 It ideally should have informed the user of this, and even better, if it could detect the loss of battery on the device, inform the user of that too.
 That would reduce the risk that poor data was uploaded and converted into a diagnosis.